Garage Slab Slope Code: Comprehensive Guide

 How To Dry Out Garage Floor Quickly After A Leak?

-The 2021 International Residential Code (IRC) Section 309.1 stipulates that the area of the floor used for parking must have a slope.
+The 2021 International Residential Code (IRC) Section 309.1 stipulates that the floor used for parking must have a slope.
 It does not distinguish between different types of garages.

 So, yes, every type of garage, attached or detached, must have a slope!

-Does Garage Need to Be Lower than House?
+Q: Does the Garage Need to Be Lower than the House?

-In earlier days, building codes required you to have the garage floor at least 4” lower than the house level.
-The idea was that this would prevent spilled gasoline and carbon monoxide from getting into the house.
+Earlier building codes required garage floors to be 4” lower than the house to prevent gasoline spills and carbon monoxide from entering.

-This requirement is no longer applicable in the latest 2021 International Residential Code.
-The garage floor can be at the same level as the house provided it slopes towards the garage door or a drain.
+The 2021 IRC no longer mandates this, allowing the garage floor to be level with the house if it slopes toward the door or drain.

 Bottom Line